ailabstw/EchocardiographyQC/README.md

 ### Input

-The source directory should be organized in the following structure (`...prefix/patient/series/JPGFiles`).
+The source directory should be organized in the following structure (`...prefix/patient/series/JPGFiles`, see `SourceImages` as an example).
 Any directory above `case01`(included) level in the following figures is acceptable. (or you could directly select the output directory from previous `dicom-preprocessing-1.0.0.exe` as the input of this tool.)

 ![](./materials/directory-structure.png)